NFL preseason: Criticism

 Currently, every NFL team requires its season ticket holders to purchase tickets at full price for two exhibition games as a requirement to purchase regular-season tickets.
 Complaints regarding this policy have gone all the way to the U.S. Supreme Court, but have failed to change the policy.
 A judgment in 1974 stated: "No fewer than five lawsuits have been instituted from Dallas to New England, each claiming that the respective National Football League (NFL) team had violated the Sherman Act by requiring an individual who wishes to purchase a season ticket for all regular season games to buy, in addition, tickets for one or more exhibition or preseason games."

 Additionally, some players, coaches, and journalists, and numerous fans, objected to the four-week exhibition schedule.
 Players have little monetary incentive to play in exhibitions, since they are paid only a training-camp per diem for these games, as their salaries are not paid until the regular season; thus, they are essentially playing in exhibitions "for free".
 Regardless of these objections, owners continued to endorse the four-game exhibition season.

+Coaches often do not play their starters in the preseason.
+Most notably Sean McVay has elected to not play any starter at all in the preseason since his first head coaching season in 2017, and since then other teams have followed suit.
+Instead of preseason games for starters, teams will choose to schedule joint practices where first-team players can play against other first-team players in a controlled environment.
+Preseason games are thus used for players who are on the "bubble" of making the team, as teams are allowed to carry 90 players through training camp and the preseason, but only 53 afterward.
+Preseason games are more likely to feature rote plays and not the full playbook, especially for the offense, to avoid tipping the hand of future regular season opponents.

 The games are an easy source of revenue, and thus are unlikely to be dispensed with in the foreseeable future.